Louisiana Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Assumption Parish including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Assumption Parish that you need to transfer you would only need to order our forms once for all of your properties in Assumption Parish.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Assumption Parish you only need to order once.

 The state of Louisiana defines the minimum requirements to execute a lawful quitclaim deed in Civil Code 1839: an authentic act entered into the public record by formal recording.
 An authentic act is a written agreement, executed in the presence of a notary or other authorized official and two witnesses who are not otherwise part of the transaction.
 The code goes on to state that all grantors must sign the deed, and the name of each signor must be typed or printed immediately beneath the signature.
 CC 2503 states that every sale includes a warranty against eviction, so ensure that the lack of title guarantee is noted in the body of the document.
 CC 3352 codifies other requirements: the full name, domicile, and permanent mailing address of all grantors and grantees; the marital status, including spouse's full name (if any) of all parties; a statement detailing any change in the grantor's marital status; a complete legal description and the municipal ID or address of the property; and the ID number and typed, printed, or stamped name of the notary or attorney.
 These requirements are further supported by Louisiana Revised Statutes 35:11, 12.
 Finally, it is customary to include a recitation of the consideration (usually money) paid by the grantee.